bgoonz/docs-collection/github/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications.md

 ---
 title: About notifications
-intro: 'Notifications provide updates about the activity on {% data variables.product.product_name %} that you''ve subscribed to.
-You can use the notifications inbox to customize, triage, and manage your updates.'
+intro: "Notifications provide updates about the activity on {% data variables.product.product_name %} that you've subscribed to.
+You can use the notifications inbox to customize, triage, and manage your updates."
 redirect_from:
   - /articles/notifications/
   - /articles/about-notifications
   - /github/managing-subscriptions-and-notifications-on-github/about-notifications-beta
   - /github/managing-subscriptions-and-notifications-on-github/about-notifications
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Notifications
 ---

 {% ifversion ghes %}
 {% data reusables.mobile.ghes-release-phase %}
 {% endif %}